williamouyang/okta.github.io/docs/api/rest/apps.md

 #### List Applications Assigned to User
 {:.api .api-operation}

-Enumerates all applications assigned to a user
+Enumerates all applications assigned to a user and optionally embeds their [Application User](#application-user-model) in a single response.

 ##### Request Example
 {:.api .api-request .api-request-example}